-Wicken Fen is one of the best places to see dragonflies in the United Kingdom with 22 species such as the Emperor dragonfly and Red Eyed damselfly breeding on the Fen.
-On a warm summers day thousands of these beautiful highly coloured insects can be seen performing their aerobatic flying displays along the waterways and ditches.
+Wicken Fen is one of the best places to see dragonflies in the United Kingdom with 24 species such as the Emperor dragonfly and Red Eyed damselfly breeding on the Fen.
+On a warm summer's day these beautiful highly coloured insects can be seen performing their aerobatic flying displays along the waterways and ditches.

 Today's dragonfly species are closely related to the huge insects that flew over our forests 300 million years ago.
 They come from a major group of insects known as Odonata, this includes both dragon and damselflies.